Monsters In The Trees, Cold Steel In Her Heart

 Read to find out if Jenny became part of the forest, or if the resourceful young girl made her way back home.

-Reassured by the roughness of the wood against her skin, she remained kneeling amongst the leaves on the damp earth, caressing the sharp point of the wood against her finger, she whispered, "perfect" the smile that rippled across her face never reached the cold determined eyes.
+Reassured by the roughness of the wood against her skin, she knelt quietly among the leaves on the damp earth, caressing the sharp point of the wood against her finger, she whispered, "perfect," the smile that extended her muddied lips did not reach the coldly determined eyes.

-The girl gathered dried branches, grasses and shrubs, she ran her mud- stained fingers over her face, dried leaves, dirt and twigs, she weaved into her brown shoulder length hair.
+The girl gathered dried branches, grasses and broken shrubs; she ran her mud-stained fingers over her face, then weaved dried leaves, dirt and twigs into her brown shoulder length hair.

-The forest grew still, not a bird sang, nature held her breath, until the thunder of a single leaf landing broke the pregnant silence.
-She buried herself in the shade of the old tree, cocooned and perfectly camouflaged, she waited.
+The forest grew still, not a bird sang, Nature held her breath until the thunder of a single leaf falling, broke the pregnant silence.
+She buried herself in the shade of the old tree, cocooned and perfectly camouflaged, and she waited.

-Enjoy also more alternative endings from other hubbers available from Frank's hub.
+Check out more alternative endings to Frank's original story from other hubbers, available from Frank's hub.

 More by this Author